paralevel/bypass-sandbox-in-macos-terminal/README.md

 Retry the `defaults` command

-Looks like the effect is permanent (for the current user account) and it also makes all other files and subdirectories in that specific directory accessible
+Looks like it has a permanent effect and it also makes all other files and subdirectories in that specific directory accessible to the current user